AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-consensus/exploratory-notebooks/README.md

 3. `03-osteosarcoma-consensus-celltypes.Rmd`: This notebook summarizes the consensus labels assigned to projects with Osteosarcoma samples.

+4. `04-brain-and-cns-consensus-celltypes.Rmd`: THis notebook summarizes the consensus labels assigned to all samples belonging to projects with Brain and CNS tumors, excluding any samples that are part of multiplexed libraries.

 ## Utils

 The `utils` folder contains scripts with any functions that are used by multiple notebooks.